Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Custom properties

-The solution supports custom properties by default which are configured in the API Manager for APIs.
-This means that the custom properties are indexed in Elasticsearch and can be used for customer-specific evaluations.
+The solution supports configured API-Manager API custom properties by default.
+This means that the custom properties are indexed within the field: `customProperties` in Elasticsearch and can be used for customer-specific evaluations.
-Since version 4.3.0, it is also possible to index runtime properties, i.e. policy attributes, in Elasticsearch and then analyze them in Kibana, for example.
+Since version 4.3.0, it is also possible to index runtime attributes, i.e. policy attributes, in Elasticsearch and then analyze them in Kibana, for example.

 The following steps are necessary: